 Riding a Yak is one unique experience in Sikkim.
 The animal an inhabitant of the harsh climate and inaccessible terrain.
 The Yaks for riding are tamed and pretty well groomed for tourists.
 They are decorated with colorful woolen knitwear over their horns, forehead, and bells are tied on their necks.
 It can be a thrilling ride which comes with a memory to last you a lifetime.

 The Yaks are available for riding during the busy tourist season months from March to May and from September to December.
 Yak rides are possible at Dzongri and Tsomgo Lake areas.

 Nightlife in Sikkim

 You might not have heard of Sikkim as a place to party.
 Well, it is one of the Indian states where alcohol is tax-free which makes it inexpensive.
 Gangtok is a favorite place to spend evenings.
-There are numerous options for a night out in Gangtok that include numerous bars, pubs with live bands, Karaoke bars, nightclubs and even casinos.
-In fact, Sikkim is the only state in India that has in-land casinos.
+There are numerous options for a night out in Gangtok that include multiple bars, pubs with live bands, Karaoke bars, nightclubs, and even casinos.
+Sikkim is the only state in India that has in-land casinos.
 The other casinos in India are in boats where you are taken offshore for gambling.

 Ganesh Tok is a temple, that is dedicated to Lord Ganesh.
 This small temple can accommodate only a few persons at any one time.
 You need to go on all fours to enter the temple.
 Despite its small size, the temple is a favorite pilgrim spot visited by domestic travelers with much devotion.
 Devotees plant saplings on the compound of the temple on behalf of loved ones.

-The view from the high point can be breathtaking.
+The view from a high point can be breathtaking.
 It offers scintillating views of the city and the great Khangchendzonga.
-Spend time here to enjoy the views and the beautiful ambiance.
+Spend time here to enjoy the sights and the beautiful ambiance.